Valentino Bellucci: Life and career

 Bellucci was born in Weinheim, Baden-Württemberg, West Germany.
 He taught "History and critical analysis of the video-theater" at the Academy of Fine Arts in Macerata.

 He was a teacher of history and philosophy at the Italian high schools and cooperated with seminars at the University of Urbino.
 After studying with the Orientalist Icilio Vecchiotti, he dedicated himself to the oriental culture, especially to the Vaishnava Bhakti tradition, exploring the epistemological, historical and psychological aspects.
 He devoted himself to an intensive information activity, concerning the philosophy and sociology, with his publications and conferences.
 As a painter, he followed in particular the figurative school of Pietro Annigoni.
 Some of his works are displayed in some churches in the Marche region.

-In 2003 Giovanni Raboni rewarded him for a poetic composition, he has directed and participated several films and his poems were recited by the actor Walter Maestosi.
+In 2003 Giovanni Raboni rewarded him for a poetic composition, he has participated (and directed) at several films and his poems were recited by the actor Walter Maestosi.

 He died from a heart attack on 16 December 2021, at the age of 46 at the Torrette regional hospital in Ancona.